benoitMariaux/BCMBreadcrumbBundle/README.md

 ### Label translation

-You can define translations for your labels with the default domain `breadcrumb`, par exemple :
+You can define translations for your labels with the default domain `breadcrumb`:
 * breadcrumb.fr.xliff
 * breadcrumb.de.xliff